FAEncisoMereles/bigtime-auction/README.md

 # BigTime Item Auction - Smart Contract

 This project contains a smart contract for conducting **character upgrade item auctions** within the Big Time game ecosystem.
-The contract is deployed on the **Sepolia** network and meets all technical requirements for Module 2.

 ##  Description